thatcooperguy/nvremote/README.md

 ---

 > **This is a proof of concept** built collaboratively by a human developer and AI (Claude by Anthropic).
 Every line of code across 7 languages, 6 platforms, and a production cloud backend was pair-programmed in iterative sessions.
-Not affiliated with NVIDIA Corporation.
+This project is not affiliated with NVIDIA Corporation.

 ---